ihmeuw/pseudopeople/docs/source/configuration/index.rst

 * Finally, each noise type has parameters.

-As an example, say we wanted to change the cell probability parameter (which is the probability of a cell being wrong) of the :ref:`Choose the wrong option <choose_the_wrong_option>` noise type, for the sex column of the decennial Census dataset.
+As an example, say we wanted to change the cell probability parameter (which is the probability of a cell being wrong) of the :ref:`Choose the wrong option <choose_the_wrong_option>` noise type, for the sex column of the Decennial Census dataset.
 Here are the configurations to do this in Python and YAML, respectively:

 .. code-block:: python